 In terms of Government achievements in this area, in 2018 we replaced old laws on the regulation of pet selling, dog breeding, animal boarding, riding schools and exhibiting animals.
 The regulations have strict statutory minimum welfare standards that are enforced by local authorities.
 I am very excited about the private Member’s Bill this Friday, the Animal Welfare (Sentencing) Bill.
 This Bill, if passed—I very much hope it will be, and the Government are 100% committed behind it—will increase the maximum custodial penalty for animal cruelty from six months’ imprisonment to five years.

 Microchipping has been rightly brought up by a number of hon.
 Members, and it certainly helps in the sphere of pet theft and in returning animals to their rightful place.
 To answer my hon.
-Friend the Member for Berwickshire, Roxburgh and Selkirk (John Lamont) and my hon.
-Friend the Member for Southend West, who made specific points on dog microchipping, a review will begin shortly into the effects of the law that was brought in on the microchipping of dogs.
-Their points are well are well made—I will pass them on, but they will have been heard today and I am happy to follow that up specifically.
+Friends the Members for Berwickshire, Roxburgh and Selkirk (John Lamont) and for Southend West, who made specific points on dog microchipping, a review will begin shortly into the effects of the law that was brought in on the microchipping of dogs.
+Their points are well made—I will pass them on, but they will have been heard today and I am happy to follow that up specifically.

 Earlier this year, there was a call for evidence on whether to bring in compulsory microchipping for cats.
 The responses to that call for evidence were overwhelmingly in favour of doing so.
 We will be publishing a summary of responses shortly, and I anticipate that we will consult on the issue very soon.